Explore Bhaktapur: A historic city in Kathmandu Valley

 Dattatreya Temple Square

-After exploring this damaged site, I was backed towards Dattatreya Square.
-Dattatreya Square is about 4km from Changu Narayan Temple, On the way to Dattatreya temple, there are a lot of temples, and shrines of different gods.
-In every courtyard, we can see small temples, this is the beauty of historic cities such as Kathmandu, Patan, and Bhaktapur.
+After visiting Changu Narayan, I headed back to Dattatreya Square.
+Dattatreya Square is about 4 km from Changu Narayan Temple.
+On the way to Dattatreya temple, there are many temples and sites dedicated to different gods.
+In every courtyard, you can see small temples, which is the beauty of historic towns like Kathmandu, Patan, and Bhaktapur.

-After reaching Dattatreya temple, it was wonderful to explore the temple's surroundings with Black Coffee.
+After reaching the Dattatreya temple, it was wonderful to explore the temple’s surroundings with a cup of black coffee.

-After roaming around the squares have found there is a Museum called Wood Carving Museum, No entry tickets are required.
-On the opposite Wood Carving Museum, behind the Dattatreya temple, There is also a beautiful wood-crafted window called Peacock Window.
+After exploring the squares, I found the Wood Carving Museum.
+No entry tickets are required.
+Opposite the Wood Carving Museum, behind the Dattatreya temple, there is also a beautiful wood-crafted window called the Peacock Window.

 Bhaktapur Durbar Square

-Now it's time for exploring Bhaktapur durbar square, which is 10-12 minutes of walking distance from Dattatreya Square.
-It's easy to reach Bhaktapur Durbar Square, continue to stone walk away will lead directly towards the Bhaktapur Durbar Square area.
+Now it’s time to explore Bhaktapur Durbar Square, which is just a 10-12 minute walk from Dattatreya Square.
+It’s easy to reach; just continue on the stone walkway, and it will lead you straight to the Bhaktapur Durbar Square area.

 The Major attraction of Bhaktapur Darbar Square